 The two-stage design of the new system can account for this problem, says Simiao Niu, a Georgia Tech graduate research assistant.
 “The first stage of our system is matched to the triboelectric nanogenerator,” he says, “and the second stage is matched to the application it will be powering.”

 The power management system is capable of amplifying the very small electric current produced by triboelectric generators—up to 330 times more power output than the generator alone.
 When tested with finger tapping, the system generated a continuous direct current of 1.044 mW.
-The power management system needs a small amount of power to work, but the milliwatt-level power is more than enough to compensate, says Niu.
+The system needs a small amount of power to work, but the milliwatt-level power is more than enough to compensate, says Niu.

 "It doesn't matter what kind of mechanical motion or what frequency of mechanical motion you have, as long as the energy input is high," says Niu.
 The system also helps to convert the high-voltage and low-current power from triboelectric generators for low-voltage, high-current portable electronics.